 Programs for creating Improved Farming Plans for African Smallholders

-BFMe and BFMmz are user-friendly programs that can be used to suggest improved farming plans based on a farm management model for assisting smallholder farmers in Africa (https://www.jircas.go.jp/en/publication/research_results/2018_b02).
+BFMe, BFMmz, BFMgh, and BFMbf are user-friendly programs that can be used to suggest improved farming plans based on a farm management model for assisting smallholder farmers in Africa (https://www.jircas.go.jp/en/publication/research_results/2018_b02).
+We plan to use the programs for supporting farmers’ decisions under related research projects including the “Development of soil and crop management technologies to stabilize upland farming systems of African smallholder farmers” (https://www.jircas.go.jp/en/program/prob/b6)

 - BFMe is an English version of the program derived from BFM (Builder of Farming Model), a Japanese program for creating farming plans (Oishi 2008).
 BFMe is standardized for foreign users including those in Africa.

-- BFMmz is a Portuguese version of the program based on BFMe and was developed in conjunction with the project on “Improving Research and Technology Transfer Capacity for Nacala Corridor Agriculture Development, Mozambique”
+- BFMmz is a Portuguese version and was developed in conjunction with the project on “Improving Research and Technology Transfer Capacity for Nacala Corridor Agriculture Development, Mozambique” (In Japanese: https://www.jica.go.jp/project/mozambique/001/index.html).

-- Users can easily create a farming plan for improving smallholder’s food production and income generation with just “one-click” after inputting data related to the farming conditions, farming indexes, food crop consumption, etc. Sample data collected in some Nacala Corridor areas are available in BFMmz.
+- Users can easily create a farming plan for improving smallholder’s food production and income generation with just “one-click” after inputting data related to the farming conditions, farming indexes, food crop consumption, etc. Sample data collected in the abovementioned projects are available in BFMmz, BFMgh, and BFMbf.

 - BFMe Manual